 Added value for your child – Member Benefits

 Taking out a Junior ISA is only the start.
 By doing so, your child will become part of the POIS family which is now a part of Foresters Friendly Society, a well-established UK friendly society.
 This means they can enjoy some wonderful, unique benefits such as discretionary grants to help with higher education costs when the time comes and to support life’s ups and downs.
 In 2020, we gave back over £1.7 million to our POIS and Foresters members in the form of discretionary grants.

 Can anyone open a Junior ISA (JISA)?

 A Junior ISA must be opened by the child’s parent, guardian or person with parental responsibility.
 But anyone can pay into it by setting up a Direct Debit or adding lump sums.

 Up until the age of 16, the account is managed by the parent or guardian.
-After that, the child can take responsibility although anyone can still add to the plan.
+After that, the child can apply to take responsibility although anyone can still add to the plan.
 Once the child turns 18 they can access the money in the account.
 No one else can access the savings as the Junior ISA is held in the child’s name.

 Children aged 16 and 17 can open a JISA themselves.